BaraSec/Bookstore-Management-System/README.md

 This was my solution to a C (mainly just an intro to programming) course's project in a CS Bachelor program I am pursuing.
 It was nearly 2 semesters ago when I've taken this course.

 The project's description that was sent to the course's students is available at `Description/comp133_Project_Ph_*.docx`.
-It was divided into three phases, each phase's description is in a different file, the same applies to the solution, each phase's solution is in a seperate .RAR file.
+It was divided into three phases, each phase's description is in a different file, the same applies to the solution, each phase's solution is in a seperate folder.
 The third (final) phase's solution represents the 'complete' program.

 Proper commenting has been done.
 And yes, I am fully aware of the Stack Buffer Overflow threats this program puts on the table.